HaruWa7305/webapp-gp/README.md

 - JavaScript runtime errors: Unexpected bugs happened when frontend scripts didn’t run properly due to small coding mistakes.
 - Testing & Debugging: Finding and fixing errors took a lot of time, especially when different parts of the code affected each other.
 - Merge Conflict: When multiple team members worked on the same files, it caused conflicts while merging the code, which required careful checking and fixing.
+- Database Connection Issues: Sometimes the app failed to connect to the database due to wrong configuration, network issues, or server downtime, which disrupted the application's functionality.

 ## References